Enrollment and waitlist data for current and upcoming courses refresh every 10 minutes; all other information as of 6:00 AM.

 Writing in the Discipline

 Small Business Institute clients present student teams with business problems that require solutions.
 Student teams diagnose the client’s problem and craft and present a solution to the client.
 Time is divided between reviewing and integrating the students’ marketing background, facilitating the student contact with the client, and providing consulting to the client.
-Prerequisites: MKTG 340; MKTG 370 (May be taken concurrently); one additional Marketing elective; BETH 300 or 301; BUSN 202 or CISC 200; and Senior standing
+Prerequisites: Senior standing; MKTG 340; BETH 300 or 301; BUSN 202 or CISC 200; one additional Marketing elective (4 credits total); plus MKTG 370 and BUSN 200 (may be taken concurrently).

 4 Credits